Minlee252/SmartLC/README.md

 Lê Ngọc Minh

-Representative Name and Email:
+-Representative Name and Email:

 Lê Ngọc Minh - minhle.06666666@gmail.com

-Project Description:
+-Project Description:

 SmartLC is a project that builds an intelligent Letter of Credit (L/C) management system based on the Stacks blockchain.
 It uses Clarity smart contract language and integrates with Stacks SDK libraries.

-Objectives:
+-Objectives:

 Create and manage LC contracts on the Stacks blockchain.